VlachosGroup/nextorch/docs/source/user/io.rst

 .. currentmodule:: nextorch.io

 NEXTorch can read data from CSV or Excel files.
-It can also output the same format.
+It can output the same format.

 IO functions that interfaces with CSV or Excel are built on pandas_.
 The data are first read in as pandas.DataFrame_.
 They are then converted to numpy.ndarray_, passed to :code:`Experiment` classes and used for plotting.